Hello there, I'm Kai Yin!

 2024

-Open source my IROS 2024 paper codebase on multi-modal motion prediction for autonomous vehicles.
+Open source IROS 2024 paper codebase on multi-modal motion prediction for autonomous vehicles.

 • Computer Vision